Ribavirin: Hepatitis C

+Viral hemorrhagic fever

-Ribavirin is used primarily to treat hepatitis C and viral hemorrhagic fevers (which is an orphan indication in most countries).
-In this former indication the oral (capsule or tablet) form of ribavirin is used in combination with pegylated interferon alfa, including in people coinfected with hepatitis B, HIV and in the pediatric population.
-Statins may improve this combination's efficacy in treating hepatitis C. Ribavirin is the only known treatment for a variety of viral hemorrhagic fevers, including Lassa fever, Crimean-Congo hemorrhagic fever, Venezuelan hemorrhagic fever, and Hantavirus infection, although data regarding these infections are scarce and the drug might be effective only in early stages.
+Ribavirin is the only known treatment for a variety of viral hemorrhagic fevers, including Lassa fever, Crimean-Congo hemorrhagic fever, Venezuelan hemorrhagic fever, and Hantavirus infection, although data regarding these infections are scarce and the drug might be effective only in early stages.
 It is noted by the United States Army Medical Research Institute of Infectious Diseases (USAMRIID) that "Ribavirin has poor in vitro and in vivo activity against the filoviruses (Ebola and Marburg) and the flaviviruses (dengue, yellow fever, Omsk hemorrhagic fever, and Kyasanur forest disease)" The aerosol form has been used in the past to treat respiratory syncytial virus-related diseases in children, although the evidence to support this is rather weak.

+Despite questions surrounding its efficacy, ribavirin remains the only antiviral known to be effective in treating Lassa fever.

 It has been used (in combination with ketamine, midazolam, and amantadine) in treatment of rabies.

+Experimental uses

 Experimental data indicate that ribavirin may have useful activity against canine distemper and poxviruses.
 Ribavirin has also been used as a treatment for herpes simplex virus.
 One small study found that ribavirin treatment reduced the severity of herpes outbreaks and promoted recovery, as compared with placebo treatment.
 Another study found that ribavirin potentiated the antiviral effect of acyclovir.

-Some interest has been seen in its possible use as a treatment for cancers, especially acute myeloid leukemia.
+Some interest has been seen in its possible use as a treatment for cancers with elevated eukaryotic translation initiation factor eIF4E, especially acute myeloid leukemia (AML) as well as in head and neck cancers.
+Ribavirin targeted eIF4E in AML patients in monotherapy and combination studies and this corresponded to objective clinical responses including complete remissions.
+Ribavirin resistance in AML patients arose leading to loss of eIF4E targeting and relapse.
+Resistance was caused by deactivation of ribavirin through its glucuronidation in AML cells or impaired drug entry/retention in the AML cells.
+There may be additional forms of ribavirin resistance displayed by cancer cells.
+In HPV related oropharyngeal cancers, ribavirin reduced levels of phosphorylated form of eIF4E in some patients.
+The best response here was stable disease but another head and neck study had more promising results.